dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

 \end{align*}
 $$

-Now we can write our fragment shader with keeping the above method in mind.
+Now we can write the fragment shader, keeping the above method in mind.
 ```GLSL
 #version 330 core
 out vec4 FragColor;